 This guide details the statutory minimums you are due from your employer as a new parent.
 Check with your employer to see if they offer a more generous scheme.

-While your employer may choose to offer you more, you have a right to at least the statutory minimum.
+Even if your firm doesn’t offer enhanced maternity or paternity pay – you have a right to at least the statutory minimum.

-Remember: these are gross figures, so tax and National Insurance deductions will mean your take home pay is less.
+Remember: all the figures below are gross – tax and National Insurance deductions will reduce the amount you take home.

-Use our Parental Leave Calculator to find out if you’re entitled to Statutory Maternity Pay (SMP) and how much time off you’d be able to take.
+Use our Parental Leave Calculator to determine if you’re entitled to Statutory Maternity Pay (SMP) and how much time off you’d be able to take.

-SMP is paid at 90% of your gross average weekly earnings for 6 weeks, but is then capped at £151.20 for the next 33 weeks.
+SMP is paid at 90% of your gross average weekly earnings for six weeks but is then capped at £151.97 for the next 33 weeks.
 You can receive SMP for a maximum of 39 weeks.

 You receive SMP in the same way as your wages, so monthly or weekly for most people.